divyashah/My_New_Website/content/talk/robozen-2020/index.md

   country: ''

 summary: Poster presentation on robot design for dexterous manipulation.
-abstract: "More details to follow ..."

-#"ROBOzen is oriented to PhD students, young researchers and specialists working in the design of mechanisms and motion planning techniques for robotic and related mechatronic applications.
+abstract: "ROBOzen was oriented to PhD students, young researchers and specialists working in the design of mechanisms and motion planning techniques for robotic and related mechatronic applications.
-#International and Italian experts will give lectures in the following topics:
+International and Italian experts gave lectures in the following topics:
-#– Compliant and flexible mechanisms for robotics
+– Compliant and flexible mechanisms for robotics
-#– Parallel and Cable-driven mechanisms for robotics
+– Parallel and Cable-driven mechanisms for robotics
-#– Trajectory planning for robotics
+– Trajectory planning for robotics
-#– Collaborative robots
+– Collaborative robots
-#– Mobile robots
+– Mobile robots
-#All the student participants were asked to present their related research problems through posters and further share and discuss the solutions toward the same."
+Furthermore, all the student participants were asked to present their related research problems through posters and further share and discuss the solutions toward the same."

 # Talk start and end times.